Enlargement of the European Union: milestones and future outlook

 - 1 July 2013: Accession of Croatia

-The so‑called “eastern enlargement” of 1 May 2004, which brought ten new countries into the EU, was a great political and economic challenge as well as a great achievement – for the new and the old members, the people of these countries and the EU institutions.
+The so-called “eastern enlargement” of 1 May 2004, which brought ten new countries into the EU, was a great political and economic challenge as well as a great achievement – for the new and the old members, the people of these countries and the EU institutions.
 With the accession of Bulgaria and Romania on 1 January 2007, the fifth and largest round of enlargement was concluded – and Europe’s division after World War II finally ended.
-Croatia was the second country of the former Yugoslavia to join the European Union on 1 July 2013.
+Croatia’s accession on 1 July 2013 makes it the second country of the former Yugoslavia to join the European Union.

 Enlargement – outlook for the future

-The EU is currently conducting accession negotiations with Iceland, Turkey and Montenegro.
-Both the former Yugoslav Republic of Macedonia and Serbia have candidate country status.
-The other countries of the Western Balkans (Albania, Bosnia and Herzegovina, Kosovo) have the status of potential candidate countries.
+Following the most recent accession of Croatia on 1 July 2013, the EU is now conducting accession negotiations with Turkey, Montenegro and Serbia.
+Negotiations with Iceland have been suspended.
+The former Yugoslav Republic of Macedonia and Albania are official candidate countries.
+The remaining countries of the Western Balkans (Bosnia and Herzegovina and Kosovo) have the status of potential candidate countries.